Remember ceramic Christmas trees?

 “People don’t like buying something that’s being held by a hand that has dirty fingernails or if there’s a mess in the background,” he said.

-It’s pretty late in the game this year, but if you’re interested in selling vintage ceramic trees in the future, Richter recommends stocking up in the summer when there’s a low demand.
+If you’re interested in selling vintage ceramic trees, Richter recommends stocking up now in the summer when there’s a low demand.

 “I buy holiday items off-season in July, when you’re sweating at a flea market, because you can get those trees for $10 and $20,” he said.
 “But at this time of the year, everybody wants one.
 So even at flea markets the prices are much higher.”